aurelia/aurelia/docs/user-docs/advanced-scenarios/strongly-typed-template.md

 }
 ```

 The idea behind the code is really simple.
-First we separate strings and variables parts.
+First we separate strings and variables parts inside `html` function.

 * string(s)
 ```html